Chesty Puller: World War II

-Early in the Pacific theater, the 7th Marines formed the nucleus of the newly created 3rd Marine Brigade and arrived to defend Samoa on May 8, 1942.
-Later they were redeployed from the brigade and on September 4, 1942, they left Samoa and rejoined the 1st Marine Division at Guadalcanal on September 18, 1942.
+Early in the Pacific theater, the 7th Marines formed the nucleus of the newly created 3rd Marine Brigade and arrived to defend American Samoa on May 8, 1942.
+Later they were redeployed from the brigade and on September 4, 1942, they left American Samoa and rejoined the 1st Marine Division at Guadalcanal on September 18, 1942.

 Soon after arriving on Guadalcanal, Lt.
 Col. Puller led his battalion in a fierce action along the Matanikau, in which Puller's quick thinking saved three of his companies from annihilation.
 In the action, these companies were surrounded and cut off by a larger Japanese force.
 Puller ran to the shore, signaled a United States Navy destroyer, the USS Monssen (DD-436), and then directed the destroyer to provide fire support while landing craft rescued his Marines from their precarious position.
 U.S. Coast Guard Signalman First Class Douglas Albert Munro—Officer-in-Charge of the group of landing craft, was killed while providing covering fire from his landing craft for the Marines as they evacuated the beach and was posthumously awarded the Medal of Honor for the action, to date the only Coast Guardsman to receive the decoration.
 Puller, for his actions, was awarded the Bronze Star Medal with Combat "V".

 Later on Guadalcanal, Puller was awarded his third Navy Cross, in what was later known as the "Battle for Henderson Field".
 Puller commanded 1st Battalion, 7th Marines (1/7), one of two American infantry units defending the airfield against a regiment-strength Japanese force.
 The 3rd Battalion of the U.S. Army's 164th Infantry Regiment (3/164) fought alongside the Marines.
 In a firefight on the night of October 24–25, 1942, lasting about three hours, 1/7 and 3/164 sustained 70 casualties; the Japanese force suffered over 1,400 killed in action, and the Americans held the airfield.
 He nominated two of his men (one being Sgt.
 John Basilone) for Medals of Honor.
-Puller was wounded himself on November 8, 1942, suffering arm and leg wounds during a Japanese attack on his command post.
+Puller was wounded himself on November 8, 1942, during the Battle of Koli Point, suffering arm and leg wounds during a Japanese attack on his command post.
 His injuries were serious, requiring surgery, and command of 1/7 was temporarily assigned to Major John E. Weber of 3/7.
 Puller was released from the hospital and resumed command of his battalion on November 18.